 Location is everything on the island of Mykonos.
 If you are not in the mood for loud music, beach parties, and watersports, Mykonos has other alternative options too.

-If you want to stay close to Mykonos town, or even within walking distance from it, Ornos beach, as well as the beaches of Agia Anna, or Aghios Ioannis, might be the best choices.
+If you want to stay close to Mykonos town, or even within walking distance from it, Ornos beach, as well as the beaches of Agia Anna or Aghios Ioannis, might be the best choice.